-It was from someone I’d never met, that swore their new marketing strategy was going to completely revolutionize my business.
+It was from someone I’d never met, who swore their new marketing strategy was going to completely revolutionize my business.

 More traffic!
 More leads!
 More sales!